Alphabetical Plant Listing

 • Grows up to 30 ft. tall (9 m) and 25 ft. wide (7.5 m).

 • A full sun to part shade lover, this tree is easily grown in moist, well-drained soils.
-Flowers and fruits best in full sun.
+Flowers and fruits are best in full sun.

-• Requires only minimal pruning in late winter or early spring, to remove damaged, diseased or misplaced growth.
+• Requires only minimal pruning in late winter or early spring to remove damaged, diseased, or misplaced growth.

-• Keep an eye out for caterpillars, gall mites, aphids, leaf spots and fireblight.
+• Keep an eye out for caterpillars, gall mites, aphids, leaf spots, and fireblight.

 • Propagate by seed.